AMRO-Systems-LLC/vxrtual-cdn/README.md

 # vxrtual-cdn
-Acts as a CDN for AMRO's Mozilla Hubs custom client.
+Acts as a CDN for VXRTUAL custom client.